akeneo/onboarder-helpcenter/content/md/supplier-onboarder/handle-category.md

 # How to categorize a product?

 ::: info
-A product can be classified in none, one, or multiple categories.
+A product can be classified into no, one, or multiple categories.
 :::

 ## View the categories of a product
 ### In the Product Form

-1. Click on the `Categories` menu
+1. Click on `Categories`
 1. A green point near the Category tree indicates if the product is classified in this tree.
-Next to the category tree name, a number tells you in how many categories the product has been added
+Next to the category tree name, a number tells you in how many categories you can find the product
-1. Click on the category tree name to see the categories the products belong to
+1. Click on the category tree name to see to which the categories the products belong

 Selected categories are ticked for your product.